yugabyte/yugabyte-db/docs/content/latest/api/ycql/type_inet.md

 ## Semantics

 - Columns of type `INET` can be part of the `PRIMARY KEY`.
-- Implicitly, values of type `INET` datatypes are neither convertible nor comparable to other datatypes.
+- Implicitly, values of type `INET` data types are neither convertible nor comparable to other data types.
-- Values of text datatypes with correct format are convertible to `INET`.
+- Values of text data types with correct format are convertible to `INET`.
 - `INET` value format supports text literals for both IPv4 and IPv6 addresses.

 ## Examples